I bet a couple of your top priorities are learning your SEO basics and getting your website ranked highly on Google.

-Which of course means no traffic, no potential customers and no sales.
+Which of course means no traffic from the search engines, no potential customers and no sales.

 When I started my first website I wasn’t all that familiar with SEO.